HadrienG2/hwlocality/README.md

 [hwloc](http://www.open-mpi.org/projects/hwloc), a C library from Open MPI for detecting the hierarchical topology of modern architectures: NUMA memory nodes, sockets, shared data & instruction caches, cores, simultaneous multi threading, and more.
+Additionally, hwloc lets you pin threads to specific CPU cores and memory to specific NUMA nodes, which is a prerequisite to perform topology-aware program optimizations.

-`hwlocality` is based on and still shares some code and design with previous, now-unmaintained attempts to write Rust hwloc bindings at [Ichbinjoe/hwloc2-rs](https://github.com/Ichbinjoe/hwloc2-rs) and [daschl/hwloc-rs](https://github.com/daschl/hwloc-rs).
+`hwlocality` is based on and still shares some code and design with the previous, now-unmaintained attempts to write Rust hwloc bindings at [Ichbinjoe/hwloc2-rs](https://github.com/Ichbinjoe/hwloc2-rs) and [daschl/hwloc-rs](https://github.com/daschl/hwloc-rs).
 However, it does not aim for API compatibility with them.
 Indeed, many changes have been made with